qureebme/scanalyst/README.md

 ## Installation

 First:
-    In /SonarQube/sonarscannerfolder and /SonarQube/sonarscannerfolder, replace /home/qureeb/Documents/TUT/SEM/ in the paths to the corresponding directory on your PC
+    In /SonarQube/sonarscanner-folder and /SonarQube/sonarserver-folder, replace '/home/qureeb/Documents/codebook/snapcraft/PySnap' in the paths to the corresponding path on your PC

 Then:
-    Run this in a terminal (in the same directory as this file) ./install.sh
+    Run this in a terminal (in the same directory as this file) ./sprint_2/install.sh

 ## Usage